 The transferability of credits for certified hours you earn at Milan Institute of Cosmetology is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the certificate of completion earned in Cosmetology, Manicurist, or Esthetician programs is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the certificate of completion earned in Cosmetology, Advanced Cosmetology, Manicurist, Barbering, Esthetician, Eyelash Extension, and Advanced Esthetician programs is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate of completion that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Milan Institute of Cosmetology to determine if your diploma will transfer.
+This may include contacting an institution to which you may seek to transfer.